Ministry of Health Singapore. All Rights Reserved.

 eustress, which gives you energy and motivation to get the task done.

 eustress too when we fall in love — it spurs us to think of ways to strike up a conversation and get to know that girl or boy better.
-Eustress helps with stress management and is believed to increase mental alertness, awareness and even improves emotional and physical well-being.
+Eustress helps with managing stress and is believed to increase mental alertness, awareness and even improves both physical health and mental health.

 Scientists have even found that short bouts of stress can keep our brains alert and improve mental performance.

 too much of it.
 If the boss keeps piling on work or your attempts to woo someone are repeatedly rebuffed, the good stress can become too much to bear, resulting in negative stress or

 distress.
 You no longer feel motivated as there seems to be no end in sight.